 The choice of subject matter is left to the artist, but the Society suggests subjects if required.
 Medals should generally be less than 10cm.
 (4in.) in diameter.
-Similarly, it is preferable for medals to be kept below 500gms in weight; however, artists can work up to a maximum of 1kg by arrangement with the Artist Secretary.
+Similarly, it is preferable for medals to be kept below 500gms in weight; however, artists can work up to a maximum of 1kg by arrangement with the Commissioning Secretary.

 Medals cast and finished by the artist

 Artists who arrange production themselves should agree the cost with the Society before proceeding.
-Invoices for all production costs, including casting and finishing, should be sent to the Artist Secretary, for forwarding to the Treasurer.
+Invoices for all production costs, including casting and finishing, should be sent to the Commissioning Secretary, for forwarding to the Treasurer.

 Medals cast by the Society

-Commission payments: An advance commission payment (as above) is made immediately prior to the publication of the medal.
+Commission payments: A commission payment (as above) is made immediately prior to the publication of the medal.
 Subsequent commission payments are paid to artists annually in the Spring.
 Payments can be made by cheque for UK-based artists or by bank transfer if the artist is willing to submit their account details to the BAMS Treasurer.
 All such information will be held securely and not shared with third parties.

 Moral rights: The moral rights to the work belong to the artist.